ibm-cloud-docs/vpc/vsi_is_create_instance_template.md

 ### Gathering information to create an instance template
 {: #api-options-instance-template-create}

 Ready to create an instance template?
 Before you can make the `POST` request with the `/instance/templates` method, you need to know the details that you want to include for your instance template.
-For example, you need the ID or name of the VPC, and the name of the zone where the instance template is to be created.
-You also need the name of the instance profile that you want to use, and the ID or name of the subnet where the template is to be created.
+For example, you need the ID or name of the VPC, and the name of the zone where you want to create the instance.
+You also need the name of the instance profile that you want to use, and the ID or name of the subnet where you want to create the template.
 Gather the following required instance template details by making the following API calls:

 |    Instance details   |  Listing methods                | API spec documentation |